ges0909/best-practices/best-practices.md

 _Java_ packages define a namespace shielding your symbol names from symbols named the same in other packages.

-A name `de.infinitservices.forge.serviceplatform` is not sufficient.
+A name "`de.infinitservices.forge.serviceplatform`" is not sufficient.
 All microservices would belong to the same package resulting sooner or later in name clashes.

-Add `*.jh` file to version control!
+Add "`*.jh`" file to version control!

 ---